ajurasz/zed/README.md

 Zed is based on the many of the upstream open-source projects supported by [Red Hat](http://www.redhat.com).
 If you need enterprise-level support those components used in Zed - you can buy it from Red Hat.

+### What's new in the latest Zed?

+Are you curious what's new in the latest release of Zed?
+Check out our [changelog](changelog.md).

 ### Reference documentation

 Reference documentation of the project can be found [here](https://github.com/hekonsek/zed/blob/master/docs/reference.md).